Smcgb/Udacity_Postgres_Data_Modeling/README.md

 File Structure
 The files in the repository are as follows:

-data.zip:
-This contains the source data provided by Udacity to complete the project in a Song and Log subfile.

 sql_queries.py
 This contains the queries that drops the tables if they exist, creates the tables, inserts extracted data from the datasets to the tables and a select query that gets the songid and artistid.